-These can be shared with parents/guardians at different times of the year encouraging the use of Irish in the home, for instance at the start of the school year, during reporting, and throughout Seachtain na Gaeilge.
+Each tipsheet describes a range of fun and engaging activities that parents can do with their children 'as Gaeilge' at home.
+All activities are described in English and Irish and audio clips are also included.
+These can be shared with parents/guardians at different times of the year, for instance at the start of the school year, during reporting, and throughout Seachtain na Gaeilge.
 You can access these at https://ncca.ie/en/primary/resources-for-parents/.